 There are several types of laser marking systems, and each operates slightly differently.
 The correct process to use the machine also depends on the material you’re working with and the application you’re using.
 MECCO offers a list of resources to help you operate your machine and troubleshoot any issues, from how-to videos to detailed documentation.

 When using any laser marking machine, it’s important to follow all safety guidelines.
-Thanks to a variety of preventative measures, including safety enclosure options, laser marking is a relatively safe process.
+Thanks to a variety of preventative measures, including Class I laser marking workstations, laser marking is a relatively safe process.

 Manufacturers can gain many benefits from the laser marking process, whether it is basic part identification and branding or complete traceability to track and trace parts from cradle to grave.
 Direct part marking with a laser marking machine delivers durable, readable marks.
 The results of these high quality marks include: